ostap-lozinskyi/Cafe/README.md

 Validation is enabled for all forms.
 There are pagination and search by the filter in all pages.
 A client can upload his photo in user cabinet.
-All photos (meals and clients) are uploaded on Cloudinary cloud service.
+All photos (meals and clients) are uploaded on Cloudinary cloud userDetailsService.
 There is an ability to login using Google or Facebook account.